What happens if you really do get tested positive for COVID-19? Here’s a look at what the government and insurance companies are covering.

 On 24 March 2020, the government announced that Singaporeans, PRs and long term pass holders who leave Singapore from March 27 2020 will be charged unsubsidised rates at public hospitals, if they are admitted as suspected COVID-19 patients within 14 days of returning.
 These people will also not be able to claim from their MediShield Life or Integrated Shield Plans for these treatments at both public and private hospitals.

-As of 7 August 2020, some travellers leaving Singapore will be able to tap on regular healthcare financing (government subsidies, MediShield Life and integrated shield plans) for their inpatient medical bills, should they have COVID-19 symptoms within 14 days of their return.
+Since 7 August 2020, some travellers leaving Singapore will be able to tap on regular healthcare financing (government subsidies, MediShield Life and integrated shield plans) for their inpatient medical bills, should they have COVID-19 symptoms within 14 days of their return.
 These travellers refer to Singaporeans, PRs and long-term pass holders who are travelling abroad under permitted travel arrangements, such as bilateral travel arrangements with Malaysia and China.

 All inbound foreigners (non-Singaporeans, non-PRs) entering Singapore will have to pay unsubsidised rates for inpatient stay at public hospitals, bearing the full cost.
 This includes tests for COVID-19, SHN at a dedicated facility and medical expenses should they be infected with COVID-19.